-In New Delhi, Post-Doctoral Researcher Dr Koyal Verma is based at the UNESCO office, working with Al-Amin Yusuf, UNESCO’s Adviser for Communication and Information for South Asia, and other colleagues.
+In New Delhi we will have a researcher based at the UNESCO office, working with Al-Amin Yusuf, UNESCO’s Adviser for Communication and Information for South Asia, and other colleagues.

 Two other researchers will join the MAAR research team shortly, in the south and north-east of India, to ensure a wider range of vernacular languages.

 MAAR partners with Ashoka University in India on NewsTracker, an anti-rape website intended to stimulate public debate on journalism about rape: http://www.newstracker.maar.in.
 Other collaborators on NewsTracker are: Amity University, Docfort Meducation, Symbiosis International, and the University of Madras.